slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - the good reason and the real reason.
 - When someone can’t use logic to make you care about the same things they care about, they resort to name-calling: sociopath, soulless, etc. But recall: misplaced empathy is why the west is falling. -- Diane Yap
 -->

-> *"We catch more flies with honey than vinegar." (...)
-"Abuse often starts with praise."
--- vox populi*

 > *"To combat an adversary, become their friend."
 -- Kevin Kelly [1952]*